LAB 4C: Cross-Validation

 -

-In the previous lab, we learned how to calculate the mean squared error (MSE).
+In the previous two labs, we learned how to:

 -